DEShawResearch/fs123/README.md

 caching of positive and negative accesses.
 It accelerates PATH or PYTHONPATH searches, and is WAN/cloud-friendly.

-The client and server are written in C++.
-Each is a single user-space binary that does not require root privileges.
+A single binary, which does not require root privileges, acts as both client and server.
 The client uses the FUSE low-level API, and can work through network outages (or even offline) once the on-disk cache is primed.
 The libevent-based server easily delivers data at 40Gbps.

 # Build and installation